Original Art for Sale

 ***Stop Press ***

-I have some unsold prints, mounted and framed, originally produced for exhibition.
+I have some unsold original prints from a recent exhibition.
+These are mounted and framed.
 For evident reasons, I cannot display them here.
 If you would like to arrange a viewing, please do get in touch.

 Photographers are taught to consider form, composition, lighting and gesture in order to create great images for posterity.
 We strive to anticipate when a conjunction of light, object and event will allow us to capture that which Henri Cartier-Bresson called “The Decisive Moment”.
 We preserve and hoard these moments making them permanent, whilst photographic reproduction enables their propagation which, in the digital realm, is virtually without limit.
 Thus a photograph not only excises a moment out of time and extends it indefinitely, it also unnaturally multiplies its spatial presence.